jeff5/very-slow-jython/src/site/sphinx/treepython/simple_statements.rst

 still less the possibility of multiple interpreters, but the choice of data structures here is shot through with these concepts.
-In following CPython (and Jython) we'll try to cvreate an implementation that supports this multiplicity, although we will not test thoroughly that we've achieved that.
+In following CPython (and Jython) we'll try to create an implementation that supports this multiplicity, although we will not test thoroughly that we've achieved that.